ssciwr/FakeMPI/README.md

 There are severe drawbacks and limitations to the approach:

 * **FakeMPI is not a fully standard conforming MPI implementation**.
-Instead, it implements the methods needed to run most applications.
+Instead, the scope of implemented features is defined by the needs of very specific applications.
 * If your library depends on other libraries that depend on MPI you need to compile these libraries with `FakeMPI` as well - potentially leading to *build from source creep*.
 * There is no performance guarantee whatsoever.
 * Globally installing `FakeMPI` might shadow your actual MPI for CMake - don't do it.